Sanketm2303/cab-booking/README.md

 🛺 Cab Booking System
-A full-stack MERN (MongoDB, Express, React, Node.js) cab booking application inspired by the Sheryians Coding School tutorial.
+A full-stack MERN (MongoDB, Express, React, Node.js) cab booking application.
 Enables users to request rides, drivers to accept bookings, and real-time tracking of trips.

 🚀 Features
 User Authentication: Sign up / log in as a rider or driver.